Laci1953/Cowgol_on_CP_M/EXE/readme.txt

 -dword nnnnnnnnn is used to store 32 bit constants

 Second, there are some things to be optimized in the original output from cowlink.

+If the -O option is used in the Cowgol command line, COWFIX will made also code optimizations.

 Here is the complete list of the optimizations performed by Cowfix: